ilyasergey/YSC4231/source/week-11-races.rst

   identify such fragments (which is typically harder than confirming a race) and provide reasoning on why a certain report is a false positive, feel free to use it instead of one of the race report.
-  That said, **at least one** of your reports should be about a **true race** detected by the analyser.
+  That said, **at least one** of your reports should be about what you consider to be **true race** detected by the analyser.

+* Related to the previous, some of the races reported by the tool can be `benign`, e.g., used for implementation of custom synchronisation mechanisms via atomic or ``volatile`` variable.
+If you manage to identify any properly describe one of those, feel free to use it in your report (instead of a proper data race report).

-* Infer is just another program.
+* Infer/RacerD is just another program, and it may contain bugs itself.
 Sometimes it might crash, in which case it is suggested you abandon a specific project that causes it to do so and try another one.
 Also, don't spend to much time on a project you can't compile.

-* When looking for more projects on GitHub that have concurrency in them, it's a good strategy to check if they use ``synchronized`` statements or ``ThreadSafe`` annotations.
+* When looking for more projects on GitHub that have concurrency in them, it's a good strategy to check if they use ``synchronized`` statements or ``@ThreadSafe`` annotations.

+* Don't worry to make a mistake when determining whether the race is a true one.
+This is an exploratory project, aimed to give you experience with bug detection at scale.
+That said, you are expected to do your best when explaining the nature of the bugs.
+Just copying-pasting RacerD report won't do it.

 * Don't worry if the legitimate data races you're describing are not so "interesting" and look like silly programming mistakes.
 Most of